jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 * *ubuntus/ubuntu_apache*: Uses the previous image and adds the Apache Web Server.
 Please build the *ubuntus/ubuntu_base* first!
 * *ubuntus/ubuntu_ssh*: Uses the *ubuntus/ubuntu_base* image and adds a SSH server, a user and a trivial password (**NOT SECURE!**).
 Please build the *ubuntus/ubuntu_base* first!
 * *ubuntus/ubuntu_apache_ssh*: Uses the *ubuntus/ubuntu_apache* image and adds a SSH server, a user and a trivial password (**NOT SECURE!**).
 Please build the *ubuntus/ubuntu_apache* first!.
 We also provide a sample script on how you could map any web page you have in the host to be served by this container.
+* *ubuntus/ubuntu_apache_ssh_highly_vulnerable*: Uses the *ubuntus/ubuntu_apache_ssh* image and adds a FTP and a telnet server and a *sudoer* user and a trivial password (**NOT SECURE!**).
+Please build the *ubuntus/ubuntu_apache_ssh* first!.
+*
 ### Kalis ###

 * *kalis/kali_base*: A *Kali Linux* image with the same interactive capabilities of the equivalent Ubuntu one and also adding nmap.
 This is also the base of all the following *Kali* images, so **you must ensure that this image is built first before using any of the others!**
 * *kalis/kali_crypto*: Adds to the base *Kali* several tools to perform several password brute-forcing, dictionary generation and metadata extraction operations.
 It also incoporates commented instructions to add and uncompress the rockyou.txt password dictionary (that you will have to download) and to copy sample passwd and shadow files to test brute-forcing operations (that you will have to provide).
 Please build the *kalis/kalil_base* first!
 * *kalis/kali_exploiting*: Adds to the base *Kali* several tools to perform several exploiting operations, including a *Metasploit Framework* installation.
 Please build the *kalis/kalil_base* first!. **NOTE: This image is actually quite large!
 (1.4Gb approximately)**.

+## Labs ##

+While the VM is our "test field" and the *Docker* images are our "test subjets", we coordinate *Docker* containers inside the VM thanks to *Docker Compose* (https://docs.docker.com/compose/) files, that run and communicate containers of different images to run the labs we want for each laboratory.
+To show how we do that, we have provided a *sample_lab* laboratory that communicates a *kali_base* container called *kali_attack* with a *ubuntu_apache_ssh_highly_vulnerable* container called *ubuntu_victim* for testing *nmap*.
+Once you install *Docker Compose*, labs are automated with the following scripts:

+* *prepare_lab.sh*: Run this script first to create all the Docker images involved in this lab.
+Place the Labs directory in the same directory as the Dockerfiles directory, and this wll ensure that all the images will be built automatically without having to worry about the dependencies between them.
+* *build_lab.sh*: Runs this lab.
+Please do not kill the process on the terminal you run this script, or the lab will be destroyed.
+To continue working, just spawn another terminal.
+* *enter_X.sh*: Login on each container of the infrastructure

 I hope you enjoy experimenting with these materials!